 The England and Scotland’s coasts are made navigatable by some 266 lighthouses, most of which are maintained by the Northern Lighthouse Board which covers Scotland and the Isle of Man.
 The rest are the responsibility of Trinity House who maintain the lighthouses and ships of England, Wales and the Channel Islands.

-Having historically being manned by one or more permanently stationed staff, all the lighthouses of the British Isles are now fully automated, taking advantage of solar and wind energy to generate a sizable part of their energy requirement.
+Having historically being manned by one or more permanently stationed staff, all the lighthouses of the British Isles are now fully automated, taking advantage of solar and wind energy to generate a sizeable part of their energy requirement.

 Here are some other quick fun facts about the UK coastline that you might not know: